 How many languages do you offer?

-99, and counting.
-Notably, each of our courses has an average of 9,500 instructional phrases — far and away the largest in the world.
+160 languages to learn, taught in 140 home languages.
+Notably, each of our courses has an average of 10,000 instructional phrases — far and away the largest in the world.
 Having this much didactic content enables Pronunciator to create seriously robust personalized courses.

 Do you offer the ability to learn in languages other than English?